Angel of the North: Reception

 Plans for the sculpture encountered significant opposition.
 Gormley has subsequently acknowledged being "snooty" towards the project; when originally approached by Gateshead Council, he scorned the opportunity, saying that he "did not make motorway art".
 Local newspapers ran campaigns against the proposed sculpture, in which local politicians joined.
 Some critics compared the Angel to fascist or communist monumentalism, including The Gateshead Post who went as far as to draw comparisons between the Angel and a 1930s Nazi statue.
 Concerns were raised about the potential for traffic accidents resulting from the statue's proximity to the A1 dual carriageway and that it would interfere with television and radio reception.

 Since its construction, the sculpture has continued to generate comment, and has been the focus of a number of publicity stunts.
-In 2011 Gateshead Council refused Tourism Ireland permission to illuminate the Angel for Saint Patrick's Day.
+In 2011, Gateshead Council refused Tourism Ireland permission to illuminate the Angel for Saint Patrick's Day.
 In 2014, supermarket chain Morrisons was compelled to apologise after projecting an advertisement onto the Angel, which Gormley himself called "shocking and stupid".
+The Vote Leave campaign projected their logo and message onto the sculpture in 2016, which prompted a legal letter from Gormley's solicitors stating that the projection was "unlawful and damaging to the integrity of this important work".
+On Christmas Eve 2018, a group of ten pranksters abseiled the sculpture to place a santa hat atop its head, having taken six previous failed attempts to do so over several christmasses.
+Gateshead Council welcomed the stunt, and the group took the hat down before the end of the year whilst dressed as the Grinch.

-In 2021, concerns that the sculpture's setting would be detrimentally affected by a road-widening project, led The Twentieth Century Society to seek listed building status for the structure.
-The Society's application was turned down by Historic England, the body with responsibility for the National Heritage List for England, which stated that threats to a structure's setting did not form part of its criteria for listing.
+In 2021, concerns that the sculpture's setting would be detrimentally affected by a road-widening project led The Twentieth Century Society to seek listed building status for the structure.
+The Society's application was turned down by Historic England, the body responsible for the National Heritage List for England, which stated that threats to a structure's setting did not form part of its criteria for listing.